Written by Aaron R. Winston

 Usually, liability is straightforward to establish since both witnesses and physical evidence will typically support one of the two sides of the conflict.
 However, sometimes the incident occurs out of witnesses’ view and without direct evidence to support your claims.

 How You Can Establish Liability in the Car Accident

 In these cases, proving liability is more complicated but still quite possible.
-Evidence like photographs, dashcam footage, and recorded video footage from nearby ambient cameras can help prove liability.
-If the police arrived at the accident scene and made an accident report, your personal injury law firm can pull the police report to help determine the at-fault driver.
+Evidence like photographs, dashcam footage, and recorded video footage from nearby ambient cameras can help you prove liability.
+If the police arrive at the accident scene and make an accident report, your personal injury law firm can pull the police report to help determine the at-fault driver.

 Sometimes the other driver might admit fault to the police right after the accident but tell a different story later to their insurance company.
 This is good news for you, as your lawyer can use this as leverage when negotiating with the insurance company.